ibm-cloud-docs/security-compliance/assign-access.md

 {: tip}

 1. In the Console, go to **Manage > Access (IAM) > Roles** and click **Create**.
 2. Give your role a name, programmatic ID, and description.
-For example, *Compliance focals*, *ComplianceFocals*, and *Permissions required for compliance focals to work with {{site.data.keyword.compliance_short}}*.
+For example, *Compliance focal*, *ComplianceFocal*, and *Permissions that are required for compliance focal to work with {{site.data.keyword.compliance_short}}*.
 3. From the **Service** drop-down, select **Enterprise**, and then add the following actions.
 	* `enterprise.enterprise.attach-config-rules`
 	* `enterprise.enterprise.detach-config-rules`